Jumio Appoints Bala Kumar as President and Interim Chief Executive Officer

 Planned leadership transition ensures continuity and execution of Jumio’s vision, reinforcing product-led innovation and customer value

-SUNNYVALE, Calif.--(BUSINESS WIRE)--Jumio, the leading provider of AI-powered identity intelligence anchored in biometric authentication, automation, and data-driven insights, today announced that Bala Kumar has been appointed president and interim chief executive officer, effective immediately.
+SUNNYVALE, Calif.--(BUSINESS WIRE)--Jumio, the leading provider of AI-powered identity intelligence anchored in biometric authentication, automation, and data-driven insights, today announced that Bala Kumar has been appointed president and interim chief executive officer.
 Kumar succeeds Robert Prigge, who is departing after nearly a decade of leadership and a period of meaningful growth and progress for the company.

 This leadership transition reflects a deliberate and planned evolution, ensuring continuity of execution and leadership as the company prepares for its next phase of expansion in a rapidly evolving market.